Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 Can I file a Camp Lejeune water lawsuit if I was denied VA benefits?

-Yes, you can still file a lawsuit for Camp Lejeune water contamination even if you were denied VA benefits in the past.
+Yes, you could filed a lawsuit for Camp Lejeune water contamination durign the two year window even if you were denied VA benefits in the past.

 In the years prior to the passage of the Camp Lejeune Justice Act, it appears many Camp Lejeune disability claims were mishandled by the VA.